 High achieving students are recognized through the posting of a title of academic distinction to their degree award and through the wearing of an academic honor cord as part of their graduation regalia.
 Grade point averages are computed on the basis of all work attempted at OSU.
 Graduates who have completed at least 90 credits at OSU or 60 upper-division credits at OSU, and who have an OSU cumulative GPA of 3.5 or higher, are awarded an OSU degree with distinction as follows:

 Summa Cum Laude

 Candidates who have completed their degree in prior terms are eligible to wear Honor cords based on their completed OSU GPA and credits.
 For candidates pending Spring term graduation, eligibility to wear cords is based on the OSU institutional GPA and credit hours completed through Winter term.
 Candidates for Summer and Fall term graduation are not eligible to wear Honor cords at the Commencement Ceremony.
 When Spring term ends and final grades are posted, the Honors distinction will be evaluated and posted to eligible transcripts.
 If necessary, your diploma will be reprinted to reflect the Honors distinction.
 Honor cords may be purchased at the OSU Beaver Store.

 Commencement is held the Saturday following the conclusion of finals week.
 Spring term final grades are not yet available, however, we strive to provide diplomas to as many students as possible at commencement.
-The Registrar’s Office collects preliminary grades for pending graduates during the 7th week of the term to be utilized for a preliminary review of degree requirements.
+The Office of the Registrar collects preliminary grades for pending graduates during the 7th week of the term to be utilized for a preliminary review of degree requirements.